 - Safeguards – community sponsorship programmes should not diminish State responsibility for protection and solutions.
 Community sponsorship programmes should also be underpinned by a safety net of government support and rights consistent with international protection standards.

 - United Kingdom

-The UK Community Sponsorship program supports the UK’s existing Syrian Vulnerable Persons Resettlement Scheme (VPRS).
+The UK Community Sponsorship programme supports the UK’s existing Syrian Vulnerable Persons Resettlement Scheme (VPRS).
 All cases are UNHCR-referred.
 The government matches UNHCR referred refugees with sponsor groups.
 The program was limited to the Syria situation but will be global and additional as of 2020.
 For more information, please click here.

-Ireland’s community sponsorship program is intended to support resettlement at increased levels from previous years and meet ambitious resettlement targets that were unlikely to be met through the government delivered program.
+Ireland’s community sponsorship programme is intended to support resettlement at increased levels from previous years and meet ambitious resettlement targets that were unlikely to be met through the government delivered programme.
 Similar to the UK’s, all cases are UNHCR-referred.
 The government matches UNHCR referred refugee with sponsor groups.
 It started as a pilot in 2019, but was formally launched in November 2019.
 For more information, please click here.

-Germany’s Community Sponsorship was announced in February 2018.
+Germany’s Community Sponsorship Programme was announced in February 2018.
 The pilot aims to admit 500 refugees by the end of 2020.
 First arrivals occurred in November 2019.
 The target population of the program mirrors Germany’s resettlement quota allocations in 2019.
 For more information (in German), please click here.

 For more information, please see: European Resettlement Network and Global Refugee Sponsorship Initiative